gatsbyjs/gatsby/text/0006-node-8-minimum-version.md

 The impact of _not_ doing this is two-fold:

 1) The _engineering cost_ of not being able to use a growing number of libraries that require Node 8 or greater
-1) The _support cost_ of answering questions/concerns re: possibily confusing APIs, global installs, and general just many experiencing _more issues_ on Node 6
+1) The _support cost_ of answering questions/concerns re: possibly confusing APIs, global installs, and general just many experiencing _more issues_ on Node 6

 # Adoption strategy